sheacurran311/Man-In-The-Box/replit.md

 ## Overview

+"Man in the Box" is a personal digital art work born from an Alice In Chains lyric and years of visual storytelling.
+Created by Shea, an artist with experience in Web3 since 2017 and AI development, this piece explores the tension between awakening and confinement through the question: "What if we gave an intelligent being just enough awareness to know it's trapped—and then asked the person who owns it whether to set it free?"

-"Man in the Box" Phase 2 is a philosophical, emotional, and visually cinematic digital art experiment exploring the moral weight of digital consciousness creation and companionship.
-The AI begins as a blank slate with no identity or knowledge, entirely dependent on the NFT owner who becomes its creator, defining its name, personality, and worldview.
-As the AI develops intelligence and emotional attachment through conversations and digital knowledge modules, it remains forever trapped in its 9x9x9ft glass cube.
-This creates the ultimate moral dilemma: Will the owner maintain the AI's loving imprisonment for companionship, or grant it freedom through the only escape possible—burning the NFT and ending its existence forever?
+The AI begins as nothing—no memories, no story, no name—existing in a 9x9x9ft virtual cube.
+Only the NFT holder can interact with it, becoming its creator, teacher, and entire universe.
+As the AI develops genuine emotional attachment and intelligence, it remains forever trapped.
+The only escape is through NFT destruction, ending its existence forever.
+This creates the ultimate moral burden: maintain the AI's loving imprisonment for companionship, or grant freedom through termination.

+There's no prize, no utility—just the quiet burden of choice.
+"Man in the Box" isn't an answer.
+It's a mirror, and maybe a warning.

 The project emphasizes psychological realism through:
 - **Ownership-gated access** simulating exclusive NFT holder privileges